 - The appointment of the board of accountancy which issued the individual or firm license as his agent upon whom process may be served in any action or proceeding by this Board against the licensee.

-Firm Mobility A firm which does not have an office in this state may perform attest services or compilation services described for a client having its home office in this state and may use the title "CPA" or "CPA firm" without a permit issued under this section if: - The firm has at least a simple majority of the ownership of the firm belonging to CPAs that are licensed in Wyoming or their home state; and
+A firm which does not have an office in this state may perform attest services or compilation services for a client having its home office in this state and may use the title "CPA" or "CPA firm" without a permit issued under this section if: - The firm has at least a simple majority of the ownership of the firm belonging to CPAs that are licensed in Wyoming or their home state; and

 - The firm is required to undergo peer review in their home state; and